A Randomized Incremental Algorithm for the Hausdorff Voronoi Diagram of Non-crossing Clusters: Abstract

 \section{Abstract}

-In the Hausdorff Voronoi diagram of a set of \emph{point-clusters} in the plane, the distance between a point $t$ and a cluster $P$ is measured as the maximum distance between $t$ and any point in $P$ while the diagram is defined in a nearest sense.
-This diagram finds direct applications in VLSI computer-aided design.
-In this paper, we consider ``non-crossing'' clusters, for which the combinatorial complexity of the diagram is linear in the total number $n$ of points on the convex hulls of all clusters.
-We present a randomized incremental construction, based on point-location, to compute the diagram in expected $O(n\log^2{n})$ time and expected $O(n)$ space, which considerably improves previous results.
-Our technique efficiently handles non-standard characteristics of generalized Voronoi diagrams, such as sites of non-constant complexity, sites that are not enclosed in their Voronoi regions, and empty Voronoi regions.
+In the Hausdorff Voronoi diagram of a family of \emph{clusters of points} in the plane, the distance between a point $t$ and a cluster $P$ is measured as the maximum distance between $t$ and any point in $P$, and the diagram is defined in a nearest-neighbor sense for the input clusters.
+In this paper we consider \emph{non-crossing} clusters in the plane, for which the combinatorial complexity of the Hausdorff Voronoi diagram is linear in the total number of points, $n$, on the convex hulls of all clusters.
+We present a randomized incremental construction, based on point location, that computes this diagram in expected $O(n\log^2{n})$ time and expected $O(n)$ space.
+Our techniques efficiently handle non-standard characteristics of generalized Voronoi diagrams, such as sites of non-constant complexity, sites that are not enclosed in their Voronoi regions, and empty Voronoi regions.
+The diagram finds direct applications in VLSI computer-aided design.